 Unfortunately, too many children in the Monadnock Region were going without regular dental care and consequently were living with dental disease.
 Thus, in 1996, Cheshire Smiles, a project of The Council for a Healthier Community, was conceived and began providing access to dental care for children in kindergarten through third grade in public schools throughout Cheshire County.

-> At one time, Cheshire Smiles was one of only a handful of school-based dental programs in New Hampshire.
+At one time, Cheshire Smiles was one of only a handful of school-based dental programs in New Hampshire.
 Dental professionals and members of the hospital and school communities supported Cheshire Smiles in its infancy and their support continues today.
-Cheshire Smiles has become a model for some of the 20 public health school-based dental programs in the state.
+Cheshire Smiles has become a model for some of the 20-plus public health school-based dental programs in the state.

-> - 1,407 children received dental health screenings
+- 22,118 children received screenings

 - 4,726 children were seen for preventive visits

 - 8,979 teeth were sealed